Have you switched on your Nespresso machine, like any other day, only suddenly discover that the milk frother is not frothing?

 It’s easy to buy a replacement whisk to fit your aeroccino milk frother.
 You can get these from your Nespresso dealer, but we find this isn’t cheap, and there can be quite long delays getting the parts in as most shops don’t keep them on hand.

-We’ve found going straight to amazon is the easiest option, such as this one here:
+We’ve found going straight to amazon is the cheapest and easiest option, such as this one here:

-4. A Burnt Out Heating Element – Advanced Fix
+5. A Burnt Out Heating Element (Advanced Fix)

 They’ll be able to easily inspect it and fix it for you in case they detect any serious problem.

 Open up the canister to gain access to the PCB.
-You’ll be able to easy see where the track has burnt up is this is indeed the culprit.
+You’ll be able to easily see where the track has burnt up.
+Then this is indeed the culprit.

 We were able to repair this fault by soldering a small strip of copper over where the track had burnt up.
 To do this we had to scrape back some of the enameling to get access to some good copper.